alexjoverm/blog/source/about/index.md

 date: 2017-03-03 17:43:57
 ---

 Hi there!
-I'm Alex Jover, a passionate FullStack developer from Spain.
+I'm Alex Jover, a passionate FullStack JavaScript developer and instructor at [Egghead.io](https://egghead.io/instructors/alex-jover-morales) from Spain.
 I co-organize [Alicante Frontend](https://www.meetup.com/Alicante-Frontend/) and participate at other [meetups and conferences](#Public-speaking).
-You can find me on twitter as [@alexjoverm](https://twitter.com/alexjoverm), writting here or working on [open source and side projects](https://github.com/alexjoverm).
-I'm an agile practitioner.
+You can find me on twitter as [@alexjoverm](https://twitter.com/alexjoverm), writing here or working on [open source and side projects](https://github.com/alexjoverm).

-I'm focused all software craftmanship stuff, architecture, patterns, best practices and so.
+I'm software craftmanship, architecture, patterns and best practices practicioner.
 Although, when it comes to coding, I'm mainly focused on Javascript and all its ecosystem.
+TypeScript lover.
 Interested on the human side of coding.

 ## Public speaking